What is Business Blogging?

 - Middle-of-funnel: Blog content aimed at the middle of the funnel needs to focus on helping consumers understand potential solutions to their problems.

-- Bottom-of-funnel: Bottom-of-funnel content offers the final push to conversion will focus on why your brand is the best option to help consumers solve their greatest challenges.
+- Bottom-of-funnel: Bottom-of-funnel content offers the final push to the conversion will focus on why your brand is the best option to help consumers solve their greatest challenges.

 If you want to leverage your blog to influence more conversions, you will need to be consistent with your blogging for business efforts.
 This not only means updating your blog on a regular basis but also posting new content often.
 In fact, surveys show that blogging frequency can impact customer acquisition rates.